Ask WBA: Public demand for green gas

 16h00 to 17h00 GMT (UTC +0), Tuesday, 1st December, 2020

-The World Biogas Association invites the industry to come together to make presentations, discuss questions and network directly with each other via video link.
+The World Biogas Association invited the industry to come together to make presentations, discuss questions and network directly with each other via video link.

 The development of alternative waste treatment methods (rather than simply dumping them in open spaces) and the need for non-fossil fuel-based energy sources (substituting coal, oil and natural gas), have led to the growth of the anaerobic digestion (AD) industry which produces biogas.
 AD is a ready-to-use technology to decarbonise heat for our buildings and transport for ourselves and our goods, while producing a natural fertiliser co-product that can recycle nutrients back to the soil.